 [†] The Synchronous model is not recommended for production applications.
-However, it can be used for demo or proof of concept applications
+However, it can be used for demo or proof o concept applications.

-Selecting the Synchronous Model 6.2
+6.2 Selecting the Synchronous Model

 Choose the Synchronous programming model when developing applications that have:

 - Only a few devices. - Simple and straight flow control with only one action per device occurring at any time.